sendgrid/sendgrid-python/README.md

     Code](https://github.com/sendgrid/sendgrid-python/tree/master/examples)
 -   [Migration from v2 to v3](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/how_to_migrate_from_v2_to_v3_mail_send.html)

+Note that this is the first of many iterations.
+We need your help to determine priority, please do so by creating [issues](https://github.com/sendgrid/sendgrid-python/issues) or [pull requests](https://github.com/sendgrid/sendgrid-python/blob/master/CONTRIBUTING.md).

 Thank you for your continued support!

 All updates to this library is documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-python/blob/master/CHANGELOG.md).